-Welcome back to My Hawaiian Clothing News!
+Welcome back to Island Style Buzz!
 Today we want to welcome you to our site by saying ‘Aloha!’
 Aloha is a very special and sacred Hawaiian greeting, which has a beautiful meaning in its home country.
 So today’s blog post is going to be on the meaning of Aloha!

 Just like a lot of English words do, Aloha has many different meanings on the surface – putting this into perspective, Aloha can mean love, affection, sympathy, peace, kindness, mercy, pity and compassion.
 Although it’s just a word, Aloha delves much deeper into Hawaii’s beautiful culture.